PrefectHQ/prefect/docs/guides/debugging.md

 * **Cloud** will generally always be the newest version.
 Cloud is continuously deployed by the Prefect team.
 When using a self-hosted server, you can control this version.
 * **Agents and workers** typically don't change versions frequently, and are usually whatever the latest version was at the time of creation.
 Agents and workers provision infrastructure for flow runs, so upgrading them may help with infrastructure problems.
 * **Flows** could use a different version than the agent or worker that created them, especially when running in different environments.
 Suppose your agent and flow both use the latest official Docker image, but your agent was created a month ago.
-Your agent will almost certainly be on an older version than your flow.
+Your agent will often be on an older version than your flow.

 !!! note "Integration Versions"
-    Keep in mind that [integrations](/integrations/) are versioned and released independently of the core Prefect library and should therefore be upgraded similarly.
+    Keep in mind that [integrations](/integrations/) are versioned and released independently of the core Prefect library.
+They should be upgraded simultaneously with the core library, using the same method.

 ## Logs

-In many cases there will be an informative stack trace in Prefect's [logs](/concepts/logs/). **Read it carefully**, locate the source of the error, and try to identify the cause.
+In many cases, there will be an informative stack trace in Prefect's [logs](/concepts/logs/). **Read it carefully**, locate the source of the error, and try to identify the cause.

 There are two types of logs:
 * **Flow and task logs** are always scoped to a flow.
 They are sent to Prefect and are viewable in the UI.
 * **Agent and worker logs** are not scoped to a flow and may have more information on what happened before the flow started.
-These logs are generally only available where the agent or worker lives.
+These logs are generally only available where the agent or worker is running.

 If your flow and task logs are empty, there may have been an infrastructure issue that prevented your flow from starting.
 Check your agent logs for more details.